pheras/spark-heroku-example-sqlite/README.md

-# spark-heroku-example
+# spark-heroku-example-sqlite

 Code for tutorial: [https://sparktutorials.github.io/2015/08/24/spark-heroku.html](https://sparktutorials.github.io/2015/08/24/spark-heroku.html)

-Modified to use postgresql in heroku (pheras):
+Modified to use sqlite in heroku (pheras):
-1) heroku addons:create heroku-postgresql:hobby-dev --app spark-pheras
-2) see pom.xml for postsgresql dependency
+1) see pom.xml for sqlite dependency
-3) see Main.java
+2) see Main.java

 Modified to be deployed in heroku through travis